MAD9137/f2024/notes/instructor-notes.md

 ### Final
 - (DONE) Make final marks include 20 points for using a CollectionView instead of a TableView.
+- Make the create request use POST and rewrite the server to use POST

 ## Quiz Notes